digital-chemistry-laboratory/morfeus/docs/index.rst

 About
 *****

-Steriplus was developed by Kjell Jorner working as a Post Doc at AstraZeneca in collaboration with the Aspuru-Guzik group at the University of Toronto.
+Morfeus is developed by Kjell Jorner working as a Post Doc at AstraZeneca in collaboration with the Aspuru-Guzik group at the University of Toronto.

 *******
 License
 *******

-Steriplus is released under the `MIT license`_ and is thus completely free for both academic and commercial use.
+Morfeus is released under the `MIT license`_ and is thus completely free for both academic and commercial use.

 .. toctree::